Deutsche Telekom to offer firms 'clean pipe' against hackers

 "Of course cyber crime needs an international approach but we can't wait until politicians come up with something.
 We need to come with solutions right now."

-Addressing the conference, former Israeli prime minister Ehud Barak suggested hackers would more than keep pace with attempts to neutralize them.
+Addressing the conference, former Israeli prime minister Ehud Barak suggested hackers would more than keep pace with attempts to neutralise them.

 "We ain't seen nothing yet," said former Israeli prime minister Ehud Barak.
 "The offense is light years ahead of defense and that is likely to remain so."